 What actions indicate buying intent?
 Common signals:

-Combine these with Autonomous AI SDR Platforms to trigger automated follow-ups based on score thresholds.
+What Is Scaling Business Organic Traffic with AI?
+The Playbook for 2026 to trigger automated follow-ups based on score thresholds.

 Step 4: Incorporate Intent Data